kislerdm/terraform-provider-neon/docs/resources/project.md

 Optional:

-- `database_name` (String) The database name.
+- `database_name` (String) The name of the default database provisioned upon creation of new project.
+It's owned by the default role (`role_name`).
 If not specified, the default database name will be used.
-- `name` (String) The branch name.
+- `name` (String) The name of the default branch provisioned upon creation of new project.
 If not specified, the default branch name will be used.
-- `role_name` (String) The role name.
+- `role_name` (String) The name of the default role provisioned upon creation of new project.
 If not specified, the default role name will be used.

 Read-Only: